mckeever02/mckvr.com/about.md

 ---

 I'm Michael McKeever, a multidisciplinary designer from Ireland.
-Currently, I'm a senior product designer at <a href='https://sweepr.com'>Sweepr</a>, where I lead the mobile design and customer experience.
+Currently, I'm a senior product designer at <a href='https://1passsword.com'>1Password</a>.
 Before that, I was a freelance designer and front-end developer for 4 years.

 Working as both a designer and developer has taught me how to empathise and understand the needs of both disciplines.
 I think it's made me a better designer as a result.